 For an employee who always works fixed hours, without any overtime, the calculation should be straightforward.
 Their holiday pay entitlement will simply amount to their weekly normal remuneration.

-In the recent case of East of England Ambulance Service NHS Trust v Flowers and others EWCA Civ 947, in the context of a claim for unlawful deduction of wages, much-needed clarity was given by the Court of Appeal as to how overtime fits into this calculation.
+In the case of East of England Ambulance Service NHS Trust v Flowers and others, in the context of a claim for unlawful deduction of wages, much-needed clarity was given by the Court of Appeal as to how overtime fits into this calculation.

-As such, in circumstances where an employee works overtime that is sufficiently “regular and settled”, any calculation as to holiday pay entitlement must include voluntary overtime pay.
+As such, in circumstances where an employee works overtime that is sufficiently “regular and settled”, any calculation as to holiday pay entitlement must include voluntary overtime pay, up to the first four weeks of statutory annual leave entitlement.
 In contrast, where overtime is worked on an occasional and infrequent basis, in other words, where it is “exceptional and unforeseeable”, this does not need to be factored in when calculating holiday pay.

 In summary, the Court of Appeal decision is not authority for the proposition that all voluntary overtime must now be included in the calculation of holiday pay, but rather each calculation must be approached on a case-by-case basis.